-We expect to launch a major new spectrophotometer at our Biochrom business.
-Spectrophotometry is the core of our Biochrom product line, and we believe this new product platform will provide both improvements to the technical specifications, such as accuracy and reproducibility, as well as ease of use by adding a color touch screen user interface.
-This new product has been designed as a platform that we believe will enable us to significantly expand the range of our products at very little extra cost.
+During the second quarter of 2010, we also launched what we believe is a major upgrade and expansion of our spectrophotometer product line at our Biochrom business.
+Spectrophotometry is our second biggest overall product line after syringe pumps.
+Spectrophotometry is the core of the Biochrom product line and this new product platform provides both improvements to the technical specifications, such as accuracy and reproducibility, as well as ease of use by adding a color touch screen user interface.
 In addition to our traditional strength in single beam spectrophotometers, we will now be adding dual beam instruments (which are inherently more accurate than single beam instruments) and variable bandwidth instruments, which provide significant extra flexibility to the user.
-With these new products we believe we will be able to access a larger segment of the entire spectrophotometer market.
-We think that these new products will help to drive organic growth during 2010 and beyond.
+With these new products, we intend to access a larger segment of the entire spectrophotometer market.
+Initial response from our distributors has been very positive.
+We think that these new products will help to drive organic growth during the second half of 2010 and beyond.